redux-saga/redux-saga/docs/advanced/Testing.md

 Although it may be useful to test each step of a saga, in practise this makes for brittle tests.
 Instead, it may be preferable to run the whole saga and assert that the expected effects have occurred.

-Suppose we have a simple saga which calls an HTTP API:
+Suppose we have a basic saga which calls an HTTP API:

 ```javascript
 function* callApi(url) {